 Aside the from the judgment itself, the admonishments are the most important document you’ll sign, as it will create a presumption that your plea was voluntary.
 Appellate courts have for decades rallied behind the admonishments and stipulations as the Great Protector of the judgment.
 Courts have held that if the trial court properly admonished the defendant, there is a “prima facie” showing that the plea was both knowing and voluntarily made.
 See Martinez v.
 State, 981 S.W.2d 195, 197 (Tex.
 Crim.
 App.
 1998)(per curiam).
-This means that the admonishments create a presumption that the plea was voluntary, and it is your burden as a convicted person to overcome that burden with evidence of some irregularity, misrepresentation, etc.
+This means that proper admonishments allow a reviewing court to assume that the plea was voluntary.
+As a convicted person, you have to overcome that burden with evidence of some irregularity, misrepresentation, etc.

 2. The plea colloquy

 The plea colloquy is just a fancy way to describe the formal exchange you have with the judge when you enter your guilty plea.
 Normally you will go up to the “bench” where the judge sits.
 Your defense attorney will be waiting for you, as will the prosecutor.
 You’ll then be asked by the judge if you reviewed the paperwork with your lawyer and if it’s your signature on the admonishments and other documents.
 The judge will then ask you how you plead to the charged offense, and whether you are entering the plea competently, knowingly, and voluntarily.